 Decisions concerning a child’s education are also important decisions parents may make for their children.
 Decisions concerning whether the child will attend public or private school, which course of study a child will engage in or whether the child will be allowed to enroll in advanced classes, held back a grade, etc. are all decisions that would be made by the parent granted final decision making authority in the area of education in the event that the parties cannot come to an agreement themselves.

 Although many do not realize it, one often contentious issue regarding child custody involves the child’s extracurricular activities.
-Questions regarding whether the child will participate in football, ballet, baseball or tap, and what limits, if any, should be placed on a child’s involvement in extracurricular activities often lead to disagreements between parents.
+Questions regarding whether the child will participate in football, ballet, baseball, or tap, and what limits if any, should be placed on a child’s involvement in extracurricular activities often lead to disagreements between parents.
 Additionally, scheduling issues and the possibility that an activity sponsored by one parent may infringe on the other parent’s parenting time may also lead to disagreements.
-Although agreement between the parents regarding their child’s extracurricular activities is ideal, it is important for a determination to be made regarding who will have final decision making authority regarding this issue in the event the parties disagree.
+Although the agreement between the parents regarding their child’s extracurricular activities is ideal, it is important for a determination to be made regarding who will have final decision-making authority regarding this issue in the event the parties disagree.

 Final decision-making regarding children and religion can also be an important issue.
-In fact, if the parents have religious differences, final decision making authority for religion or religious training may be a very contentious issue.
+In fact, if the parents have religious differences, the final decision-making authority for religion or religious training may be a very contentious issue.
 As a result, it is better to spend the time having detailed and thorough conversations with the other parent so that clear provisions can be included in your custody agreement.
-If one parent is awarded final decision making authority regarding the religious upbringing or training of a child, it is important that the other parent not actively interfere with that authority.
+If one parent is awarded final decision-making authority regarding the religious upbringing or training of a child, it is important that the other parent not actively interfere with that authority.